jandom/jandom/README.md

   })'
 ```

 ## Development

-To update dependencies
+To update dependencies for the currently-selected lockfile

     bundle update

-To install dependencies on a clean slate
+To install dependencies on a clean slate, delete the platform lockfile
+you're targeting and re-resolve, e.g. on macOS:

-    rm Gemfile.lock
+    rm Gemfile-mac.lock
     bundle install

 To serve on localhost

-    bundle exec jekyll serve
+    RUBYOPT='-EUTF-8' bundle exec jekyll serve